isaac-westaway/Zenith/README.md

 - XSession config file
 - Multiple monitor support -> this is planned, I just don't have another screen to work with
 - Wayland Support
+- Write a tutorial in the project Wiki on how to set an animated background

 Currently supported atoms
 -------------------------